Hixie/isd/servers/src/systems-server/README.md

 (at `c=e*a`) and the secondary body at `theta=0` (at `a`) is less than the sum of the bodies' radii, the bodies will collide when the time comes such that `theta=0`.

+Eccentricities greater than 0.95 are not modeled by this approximation, and in practice will use different features (e.g. an `fcSpace` feature).

 #### `fcStructure` (0x04)